You’re determined to get in shape while at home. That's great!

 It’s primarily a pull up bar for your home gym.

-Also, it’s lightweight, compact, and easy to assemble and move, which makes it one of the best power towers for your bedroom, basement, garage, office, or any other indoor gym.
+We liked that it’s also lightweight, compact, and easy to assemble and move, which makes it one of the best power towers for your bedroom, basement, garage, office, or any other indoor gym.

 - Best bang for your buck